jtonic/handson-pycli/README.md

 - [x] create a simple main (bootstrap)
 - [x] create a simple test
 - [x] Simple @dataclass
 - [x] Create the source and wheel binary distributions
+- [x] Load and parse a yaml file to a custom python type (class)
 - [ ] Include data files (from packages and from file system) in the source and binary distributions
 - [ ] run test with different pyenv/virtualenv configurations with tox
 - [ ] simple cli command with click